sabbir-subhan/appium-Python/README.md

 - sudo chmod -R 777 /var/db/lockdown/

+desired_capabilities.py and appium settings:

-need UDID from real device - open iTunes with connected device and click on serial number iOS version and device name for "desire_capabilities.py" in appium yous need to provide path to app - to get app file you need to build it in xcode
+- UDID from real device - open iTunes with connected device and click on serial number or use terminal command: "idevice_id -l"
+- iOS version and device name
+- path to app - to get app file You need to build it in xcode